Board of Trustees

 Molly Simmons is a partner with McFarland Partners, where she is focuses on business advisory and private capital investments for large families and founder-owned businesses.
 Her past career work includes private equity fund partner roles at Tonka Bay Equity and Gemini Investors, focused on growth capital and buyouts, as well as investment management at a large single family office, Pohlad Companies.
 She has served on the boards of over 20 public and private companies across diverse industries, along with the boards of industry associations such as Association for Corporate Growth and Small Business Investors Alliance.
 Molly also serves on the board of Microgrants.
 She earned a B.S. in education and social policy from Northwestern University and an M.B.A. from Harvard Business School.

-Christopher (Chris) Smith, Chair-Elect, is president and CEO of Kipsu, a technology company he co-founded in 2010.
+Christopher (Chris) Smith, Chair, is president and CEO of Kipsu, a technology company he co-founded in 2010.
 He has worked as a venture capitalist with Coral Ventures, an associate with IBM's venture capital group and a consulting manager with Accenture.
 He co-chaired and co-founded Minnesota Comeback, a nonprofit addressing the educational achievement gap in Minneapolis.
 He has served on the board of advisors of the School of Information Studies at Syracuse University and on boards for a number of for-profit venture-backed technology companies in Silicon Valley.
 He received a B.S. from Syracuse University and an M.B.A. from the University of California at Berkeley's Haas School of Business, where he was an IBM Venture Fellow.

-Mary Sue Vorbrich is founder and owner of solVo, LLC, a provider of mediation and arbitration services for commercial disputes.
+Mary Sue Vorbrich, Secretary, is founder and owner of solVo, LLC, a provider of mediation and arbitration services for commercial disputes.
 She previously was a shareholder and trial lawyer at Fabyanske, Westra and Hart P.A. in Minneapolis.
 She lived in Japan for five years where she studied Japanese, architecture, culture, religions and taught English.
 She serves on the board of trustees for the Minnesota, South Dakota and North Dakota chapter of the Nature Conservancy and is on the Vestry (board of directors) at St. Stephen’s Episcopal Church in Edina.
 She has a B.A. from Albion College in philosophy and political science and is a graduate of the Ford Institute of Public Policy.
 She earned a J.D. from the University of Michigan Law School.

-Adebisi "Bisi" Wilson '97 is a partner at Ward & Wilson, P.C., a firm that focuses on neutral investigations, family law and litigation.
+Adebisi "Bisi" Wilson '97, Treasurer, is a partner at Ward & Wilson, P.C., a firm that focuses on neutral investigations, family law and litigation.
 Prior to Ward & Wilson, she was vice president of Innocent Technologies, an organization that enhances student-teacher relationships to close the achievement gap and worked as a litigator at Blackwell Burke P.A., where she practiced product liability, toxic tort, commercial and other litigation.
 She is experienced in education, affirmative action compliance and has developed training, spoken at conferences and authored articles on diversity in the workplace.
 She is president and co-founder of the Minnesota Mother Attorneys Association.
 Bisi holds a B.A. from the University of Minnesota and a J.D. from New York Law School.